Kokota language: Example 2

 A younger speaker uses the simpler, syllable-based foot parsing: stress thus falls on the first syllable ka while the second syllable lae is unstressed.

 Verb complex

 In the Kokota language there are two layers to the verb complex: an inner layer and an outer layer.
 The inner layer is the verb core which is transparent to any sentence modifiers.
 The outer layer can alter the verb core altogether.
 Constituent modifiers can modify the verb complex in a sentence in addition to the inner and outer layers of verb complexes.

 Verb compounding

 Compound verbs stem from multiple verbs.
 The left-hand root is the verb and the right-hand can be a noun, verb, or adjective.
 The phrase all together acts as a verb phrase.

-Table retrieved from Kokota Grammar by Bill Palmer, Honolulu, US: University of Hawaii Press, 2008.

 Reduplication

 Kokota shows full and partial reduplication of disyllabic roots.

 Partial reduplication

 In some cases partial reduplication shows the change of a noun to a verb; nouns from verbs; slight noun from noun differentiation; slight verb from verb differentiation; derived form of a habitual, ongoing, or diminutive event.

-Tables retrieved from Kokota Grammar by Bill Palmer, Honolulu, US: University of Hawaii Press, 2008.